 - Make sure your hands are free from dirt or soap that could be transferred to your lenses.

 - Rinse your glasses under a gentle stream of tap water.
 This avoids scratches on your lenses when you are cleaning them.
 Avoid hot water, which can damage some lens coatings.

 - Use chemicals or sprays which are meant to clean lenses.
 Don’t use liquids containing ammonia, bleach, vinegar, or window cleaner, which can harm lenses and their coatings.
 You can use dish wash soap which does not contain any of these products.

 - Do not use saliva to wet lens surface before cleaning

 - Do not use lemon juice to clean the lenses

 - Gently rinse both sides of the lenses.
-Clean each and every part including nose pads, temples and edges of the temples.
+Clean every part including nose pads, temples and edges of the temples.
 Initially clean the lenses then clean the nose pads and temples.

 - You can also use an optical ultrasonic cleaner which uses ultrasonic waves to clean the glasses.
 This is available in some optical stores.
 You can get it cleaned at least once in a year.

-- Anti scratch coating and smudge resistant coatings are available which doesn’t mean that they are completely smudge proof or scratch proof.
+- Anti-scratch coating and smudge-resistant coatings are available which doesn’t mean that they are completely smudged proof or scratch proof.